istio/tools/perf/benchmark/README.md

 ## 4 - Visualize Results

-Use the generated CSV from `fortio.py` to generate a chart.
+Use the generated CSV from `fortio.py` to generate a latency vs. # connections chart.

 `graph.py <PATH_TO_CSV>`

+This script uses [Bokeh.js] to generate an interactive graph, output as an `html` file.

 By default. this script outputs an `.svg` file to the current directory.
 Add the `--png` flag to save as a PNG image instead.

+`graph.py` can also display CPU and Memory against # connections instead of latency. use the `--cpu` or `--memory` flag to graph that instead.